telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 1. We'll remove the Page Header and Footer sections again.
 1. We can add the same [Report Header]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-add-remove-report-header---footer-sections%}) as in the main report:

-	1. Search for `report header` in the Search box and add it to the child report.
+	1. Search for the `report header` in the Search box and add it to the child report.
 	1. If necessary, increase its height.
-	1. Go to the main report and select the PictureBox and TextBox from its Report Header.
+	1. Go to the main report and select PictureBox and TextBox from its Report Header.
-	1. Open the `Context menu` by clicking on the ellipses (...) beside the selecte items in the `Explorer` tab of the Menu.
+	1. Open the `Context menu` by clicking on the ellipses (...) beside the selected items in the `Explorer` tab of the Menu.
 Select `Copy` to copy the items to the clipboard.
-	1. Return to the child report, select the Report Header and invoke its `Context menu` to `Paste` the selected items.
+	1. Return to the child report, select the Report Header, and invoke its `Context menu` to `Paste` the selected items.
 	1. Adjust their position, if necessary.

 1. Next, we'll [add a Report Parameter]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters%}) that will receive the Category from the parent report.

 	We will use the parameter to filter the data from the WebServiceDataSource.

-	1. Search for `report parameter` in the Search box.
+	1. Search for the `report parameter` in the Search box.
 	1. Select `+` to open the `Add New Item` dialog that lets you add a new parameter to the collection.
 	1. Let's name the parameter `Category` and use the same for the `Text` property that is used as a label.
 	1. We'll add the default `Value` _Bikes_ as we know this category exists.
-	1. Mark the paramete as `Visible` in the user interface.
+	1. Mark the parameter as `Visible` in the user interface.
 	1. Click `Save` to preserve the new parameter settings.

 1. Let's update the report title to display the selected category available in the new Report Parameter:

-	1. Select the TextBox in the Report Header.
+	1. Select TextBox in the Report Header.
 	1. Click on the ellipses (...) beside its `Value` property in the Property editor.
 This opens the `Edit Value` dialog.
 	1. Select the `Report Parameters` from the list on the left.
 	1. Double-click on the `Category Value` from the middle list.